Bijan14093/SqlCRUDClass/README.md

 # SqlCRUDRepository

-SqlCRUDRepository is a .net library To perform read, insert, edit and delete operations on database tables.
+SqlCRUDRepository is a .net library To perform read, insert, edit and delete operations on SQL Server database tables.

 -----
 # Samples